zowe/zowe-cli-sample-plugin/CONTRIBUTING.md

 # Contribution guidelines
-This document is intended to be a living summary of conventions & best practices for development within Sample plug-infor Zowe CLI.
+This document is intended to be a living summary of conventions & best practices for development within Sample plug-in for Zowe CLI.

 ## Changelog update guidelines